 Your first course of action may be to try to draw more traffic.
 The reason is, the more visitors you have, the more opportunities there are for conversions, right?
-Right?

 The problem starts to surface when you have a small niche, where your target market may consist of a few hundred thousand or less.

 What can you do?
 What can any of us do?

 You can have both, but you may have to spend more time on your conversions.

-Of course, you can’t improve conversion rates without first having traffic, and not any old traffic too, you need targeted traffic.
+Of course, you can’t improve any conversions without first having traffic – and not any old traffic, too; you need targeted traffic.

-Zero visitors means no sales.
+Zero visitors mean no sales.
 Yet, not all traffic is worth your while.
-Think of it this way:

 Your food is amazing, your friends and family can’t get enough.

-Your sign reads, “Game of Thrones!”
-Then, you might get a lot of customers thinking your establishment has something to do with the wildly popular HBO program.
+Your sign reads, “Game of Thrones!” but then, you might get many customers thinking your establishment has something to do with the wildly popular TV program.

 What happens when visitors walk in looking for some form of historical fiction only to find sliders and craft beers?

 This is probably why you should start with paying more attention to your conversion rates.

 If your signs have clear pictures of your gourmet sliders and crisp beers, then you might attract the right traffic that wants what you’re offering, as I explained earlier, “targeted traffic”.

-To really become more accurate at conversion rates, you need to understand the percentage of visits to your site that results in a lead or sale.
+To really become more accurate at conversion rate optimization, you need to understand the percentage of visits to your site that results in a lead or sale.

-To illustrate, if your site was visited 100 times, and you received 10 sales, then you have a 10 percent conversion rate.
+To illustrate: If your site was visited 100 times, and you received 10 sales, then you have a 10 percent conversion rate.

 To start, you need to determine how to boost your conversion rate – which, is essentially increasing your sales numbers without spending more on traffic.